igniterealtime/Smack/documentation/developer/integrationtest.md

 ### `AbstractSmackLowLevelIntegrationTest`

 Allows low level integration test, i.e. ever test method will have its on exclusive XMPPTCPConnection instances.

+### `AbstractSmackSpecificLowLevelIntegrationTest`

+Operates, like `AbstractSmackLowLevelIntegrationTest` on its own `XMPPConnection` instances, but is limited to a particular type of `XMPPConnection`.

 ### `IntegrationTestEnvironment`